 It appears daunting, but adding a powerful search function to your application is neither complex nor time-consuming.
 Here are some solid recommendations!

-While many technologies have impressed in the last 2-3 decades, a search is among the very few that became integral to our lives.
+While many technologies have impressed in the last 2-3 decades, a search is among the very few that have become integral to our lives.
 It’s everywhere — e-commerce sites, blogs, knowledge bases, and more — not because a search box and icon look cool, but because it does something that is desperately needed.

 If you’re a business looking for a good Search solution or are tired of your existing one, what do you do?